 Hat and Sunscreen – As Cambodia is in the tropics, the sun can get really intense, especially around noon.
 You will burn to a crisp like a fatty piece of bacon if you are not careful.
 I chose a wide brimmed hat as it kept the sun off of my neck and shaded my camera a bit.
 Many people use umbrellas to protect themselves.
 Keep in mind that when you visit an area of worship, be respectful and remove your hat before entering.

 Mosquito Repellant – As I was in the Siem Reap area for my entire stay, I did not require malaria medication, but I had to keep in mind that there are still many mosquitoes.
 They will eat you alive if you do not use insect repellant plus they often carry Dengue Fever for which there is no preventative medication.

 I kept a small bottle of deet based repellant with me at all times and would reapply it a couple times during the day as I was sweating profusely due to the extreme heat (at least 40C most days).
 I also made sure that I covered up as much as possible and used the repellant liberally to reduce the risk of being bitten by a Dengue Fever mosquito.
 From my research (which includes several discussions with Cambodian medical professionals), your chances of contracting Dengue Fever in Cambodia is much higher than malaria – I actually met someone who contracted it during my stay here.
 Prevention is the best medicine, so be safe and take the necessary precautions.

-Comfortable walking shoes – At the temples, you will be walking long distances (several kilometres at times) over uneven stone paths.
-Your feet will be quite unhappy unless you are wearing comfortable and supportive footwear.
+Comfortable walking shoes – At the temples, you will be walking long distances (several kilometres at times) on uneven stone paths.
+Your feet will be unhappy unless you are wearing comfortable and supportive footwear.
 This is one area where you don’t want to save money – buy the best shoes you can afford.